ept/neo4j-scala-template/README.md

 Copyright (c) 2009 Ept Computing.
 Developed by Martin Kleppmann.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.
+This application template is made publicly available under the terms of the MIT license.
-See `LICENSE.txt` for details.
+See LICENSE.txt for details.

-Please note that the Affero GPL does not allow you to use this software in a closed-source web application.
-If distributing the source of your application is not acceptable to you, please contact [Ept Computing](http://www.eptcomputing.com/) to obtain a commercial license.